oxfordmmm/FN5/README.md

 # fast-snp
+(Yes, I know this name has already been used for other projects.
+It isn't permanent)

 SNP matrix generation with caching to disk to allow fast reloading.
 A test set of 1286 cryptic samples was used.
 Once parsed and saved, these can be read into memory (on a single thread) in 0.5s - scaling linearly